Juries and Jury Selection

 Scientific jury selection

 By Lieberman, Joel D. American Psychological Association.
-1st ed. c2007.
+First edition. c2007.

 This book reviews techniques used by jury consultants to select jurors and the effectiveness of these methods.
 It contains an overview of the voir dire process including the questioning of jurors in the courtroom, nonverbal behavior of jurors, juror demographics, mock juries and post trial interviews.
 Attorneys can use this book to help them decide whether to hire a consultant for jury selection and the types of services one can provide.